redhat-cip/software-factory/docs/submitpatches.rst

   and 'Restore Change' buttons are mutually exclusive.

 **Review**
-  This is the actual button with which reviwers signal that the patch has been reviewed.
+  This is the actual button with which reviewers signal that the patch has been reviewed.
 Through this, you can also publish the list of your comments on the changes, give your score and, a cover message for the review.

   'Publish' button just publishes your review information.
 In addition to publishing, 'Publish and Submit' button also submits the change for merging.
-  If there are enough scores to approve and if there are no conflicts seen while merging, gerrit will rebase and merge the change on the master.
+  If there are enough scores to approve and if there are no conflicts seen while merging, Gerrit will rebase and merge the change on the master.

 Approval Scoring
 ................

-For any patch, following scores are need before a patch can be merged on the master branche.
+For any patch, following scores are need before a patch can be merged on the master branch.

-*Verfied*
+*Verified*
-  At leat one '+1' and no '-1'
+  At least one '+1' and no '-1'

 *Code-Review*
-  At least two '+2' (not cummulative) and no negative scoring.
+  At least two '+2' (not cumulative) and no negative scoring.

 *Workflow*
   At least one '+1'